Help at hand whenever you need it.

 Brenda is responsible for collating the medical details of all students at the school and liaising with parents and any relevant external bodies.
 She carries out a routine health check on all new pupils and oversees the administration of any medication in school.
 Naturally, there will be some pupils with allergies and other medical conditions which need that extra attention, and we make sure that everybody is well versed in how to deal with these.

 Brenda also arranges first-aid training for staff in all areas of the school so that a qualified first-aider is never far away should the need arise.

-Meet our Head of Educational Support
+Meet our Head of Educational Support and her Team

 Mrs Jan Maxted is a specialist teacher and qualified assessor with expertise in supporting young people with Dyslexia, ASD, Dyspraxia, Dyscalculia and Attention Deficit Hyperactivity Disorder.
 Her role is to provide assistance to students with learning needs and/or disabilities and offer guidance to all pupils with learning and organisational skills, revision and exam techniques.
 We offer drop-in sessions, mentoring and more formal meetings.
 We understand that pupils’ needs vary enormously, sometimes requiring intense 1:1 sessions or more general moral support, and we cater for all of these as appropriate.

 Mrs Keris Matthews and Miss Martyna Nalewajska are also members of the Educational Support Department, and are both Youth Mental Health First Aiders.

 “The department is a friendly, inclusive and caring place with students coming and going throughout the day.
 We listen and chat to students, making sure they leave feeling better – sometimes it’s a regular thing or just a one-off, as required.”